najirh/najirh/README.md

 ## Welcome to My GitHub!

 👋 Hi there!
-I'm Najir Hussain, a dedicated Business Analyst with over 4 years of experience in transforming data into actionable insights.
+I'm Najir a dedicated Business Analyst with over 4 years of experience in transforming data into actionable insights.

 ### About Me